ncatlab/nlab-content/pages/844.md

 ## Definition

-Two different definitions are used in the literature, which are equivalent with respect to the [[model structure on quasi-categories]].
+Two different definitions are used in the literature, which are not isomorphic, but are weakly equivalent with respect to the [[model structure on quasi-categories]].

 1. The **join** $C \star C'$ of two [[quasi-category|quasi-categories]] $C$ and $C'$ is the [[join of simplicial sets]] of their underlying [[simplicial set]]s.

-1. The join $C \diamondsuit D$ of two quasi-categories is something like the [[2-limit|lax colimit]]
+1. The alternate join $C \diamondsuit D$ of two quasi-categories should be thought of as something like the [[2-limit|pseudopushout]]

    $$
      \array{